60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 55. Books about animals

-Have your reader choose between both nonfiction and fiction text for this challenge.
+Have your reader choose between both nonfiction and fiction texts for this challenge.
 For example, read information about animals or read books with animals as the characters.

 56. Books about a different place